-- 6. Education and support programs: The quality statement 1 section, Diabetes Self-Management Education and Support, lists components that should be included in education and support programs.
-The glucose monitoring component should be amended to: "Glucose monitoring, including targets for glucose control (self-monitoring of blood glucose and glycated hemoglobin [hemoglobin A1C] levels, time-in-range if using continuous glucose monitoring, available monitoring devices, and interpreting and using results for decision-making)." - 7.
-Cardiovascular protection therapies: The role of cardiovascular protection in people living with diabetes is critical to optimal care.
+- 6. Access to medications, devices, and supplies: People living with diabetes should have appropriate and equitable access to the medications, devices, and supplies that best suits their clinical needs and personal context, including glucose lowering medications, medications to reduce risk of complications, devices to deliver the medication, a continuous glucose monitor (CGM), Flash Glucose Monitor, or SMBG strips.
+Access to the right medications, devices, supplies, and services with appropriate education and support, helps people living with diabetes achieve optimal health outcomes. - 7.
+Cardiovascular protection therapies: Cardiovascular protection in people living with diabetes is critical to optimal care.
 We suggest a specific quality statement about the use of cardiovascular protection therapies.
 Diabetes significantly accelerates the development of cardiovascular disease compared to individuals without diabetes.
-Cardiovascular protection therapies have been shown to significantly reduce the morbidity and mortality associated with cardiovascular disease and are an important cornerstone of the management of diabetes.iii These protective therapies (when appropriate) include: statin, angiotensin-converting enzyme inhibitor or aldosterone receptor blocker, anti-platelet therapies, glucagon-like-peptide-1 receptor agonists, and sodium-glucose-cotransporter-2 inhibitors. - 8.
+Cardiovascular protection therapies have been shown to significantly reduce the morbidity and mortality associated with cardiovascular disease and are an important cornerstone of the management of diabetes.
+These protective therapies (when appropriate) include: statin, angiotensin-converting enzyme inhibitor or aldosterone receptor blocker, anti-platelet therapies, glucagon-like-peptide-1 receptor agonists, and sodium-glucose-cotransporter-2 inhibitors. - 8.
 Type 1 and type 2 diabetes case differentiation: The ability to distinguish between type 1 and type diabetes is important for clinical quality improvements in care, since management strategies vary between the two types of diabetes.
 Unfortunately, the majority of administrative databases (e.g. Ontario Diabetes Database, Ontario Ministry of Health and Long-Term Care, IntelliHEALTH ONTARIO, Canadian Chronic Disease Surveillance System) do not differentiate between type 1 and type 2 diabetes.
-Therefore, for the quality indicators, "Indicators That Can Be Measured Using Provincial Data," the methodology (including the algorithms) that will be used to compute the denominator, total number of people with type 1 diabetes, should be provided as it intends to differentiate between type 1 and type 2 diabetes.
+Therefore, for the quality indicators, "Indicators That Can Be Measured Using Provincial Data," the methodology (including the algorithms) that will be used to compute the denominator, total number of people with type 2 diabetes, should be provided as it intends to differentiate between type 1 and type 2 diabetes.

 Diabetes Canada is an organization that produces world-renowned, evidence-based clinical practice guidelines and represents health care providers who practice evidence-based medicine.
 Treatment standards should be based on currently available evidence and widely adopted by health care providers, organizations, and people living with diabetes.
-We look forward to people living with diabetes, health care providers, and organizations in Ontario having access to the quality standards for type 1 diabetes.
+We look forward to people living with diabetes, health care providers, and organizations in Ontario having access to the quality standards for prediabetes and type 2 diabetes.

-1300 - 522 University Avenue, Toronto, ON, M5G 2R5 Call us: 1-800-BANTING (226-8464) Diabetes.ca seere Negol
+1300 - 522 University Avenue, Toronto, ON, M5G 2R5 Call us: 1-800-BANTING (226-8464)